 We encourage you to start your online application early so that you can register your recommenders for online recommendation and give them plenty of time to complete the process before the deadline.

 Forgot your ApplyWeb Username or Password?

-All students completing the Rackham Graduate Student Application will be asked to pay an application fee or apply for a fee waiver.
+All students completing the Rackham Graduate Program Application will be asked to pay an application fee or apply for a fee waiver.
 The amount depends on your status (new or current Rackham student; US citizen/permanent resident or international student).
-The application fee may be paid by check, money order, or credit card.
+The application fee is paid by credit card on the online application before the application is submitted.